-If you click on the sample name in the Sample Viewer a window will open to display the Sample Browser.
+Click on the sample name in the Sample Viewer to open the Sample Browser.

-5.4.2.1.
+5.4.3.1.
 Selecting Samples

 The left column shows the Sample banks.
 Factory banks are displayed with Arturia's logo in their tabs.
 These cannot be removed or deleted.